course-details-portlet

 Learning methods and activities

-Lectures, group work focusing on theoretical analyses of vocational issues and seminars with individual and group presentations
+Lectures and group work focusing on scholarly analyses of vocational issues.
+Seminars involving presentations of individual work and group activities within the course.

 Compulsory assignments